chriskiefer/SLO_RBN/README.md

 # SLO_RBN
-Source code to accompany SMC 2022 Paper
+Source code to accompany the paper 'Towards Lightweight Architectures for Embedded Machine Learning in Musical Instruments'